ChihshengJ/hover/README.md

   <img src="assets/IMG_3047.png" width="140" alt="Hover Banner"/>
 </p>

-<h1 align="center">Hover — A Lightweight PDF Reader Extension</h1>
+<h1 align="center">Hover — An immersive PDF Reader Extension</h1>

-Hover is a minimalist PDF reader extension designed for people who spend way too much time reading academic papers in the browser.
+Hover is a minimalist PDF reader browser extension designed for people who spend way too much time reading academic papers in the browser.

-It intentionally keeps only the most essential features, but aims to make the actual experience of reading papers smoother, faster, and more immersive by ---
+It intentionally keeps only the most essential features, but aims to make the actual experience of reading papers smoother, faster, and more immersive by introducing a carefully designed UI system for desktop reading based on a single ball-shaped controller.
-You've guessed it: **Hopping between the content and the references**
-Hover solves this problem by providing a pop-up window that gives you the access to the text of the references directly, allowing you to jump directly to an ArXiv paper, or search the title in Google Scholar.

-Beyond that, with the detailed modern UX design, Hover creates the most intuitive, fluid reading experience to maximize your knowledge intake, a barely noticeable handy tool that always sits right under your palm.
+Every action and command revolves around the single controller, and everything irrelevant to reading fades into the background.

+**Currently the main functionalities only works on LaTeX compiled PDF documents.
+But heuristic parsing will be supported later for all kinds of papers.**

 The project is based on [PDF.js](https://github.com/mozilla/pdf.js), which means that you can also directly access the texts as HTML elements, if you're interested in taking advantage of this feature, feel free to fork this project!